SQream/sqream_docs/feature_guides/query_healer.rst

 Overview
 ----------
-The **Query Healer** periodically examines the progress of running statements, creating a log entry for all statements exceeding the ``healerMaxInactivityHours`` flag setting.
-The default setting of the ``healerMaxInactivityHours`` is five hours.
-The ``healerMaxInactivityHours`` log frequency is calculated as 5% of the flag setting.
+The **Query Healer** periodically examines the progress of running statements, creating a log entry for all statements exceeding the ``maxStatementInactivitySeconds`` worker level flag setting.
+The default setting of the ``maxStatementInactivitySeconds`` is five hours.
+The ``maxStatementInactivitySeconds`` log frequency is calculated as 5% of the flag setting.
 When set to five hours (the default setting), the Query Healer triggers an examination every 15 minutes.

 The following is an example of a log record for a query stuck in the query detection phase for more than five hours: